-Because there are inherent rights and responsibilities with each of these priveleges.
-And if you are not responsible with the rights you have been granted, you may lose the privelege.
+Because there are inherent rights and responsibilities with each of these privileges.
+And if you are not responsible with the rights you have been granted, you may lose the privilege.

 As a reader of this website, you are free to learn about Gryphon Publishing Consulting, look at my photo, and send me an email, but you cannot copy and paste these words and present them as your own.
 Those rights belong to me, and I can certainly allow you to use these words, but only with my written permission.
 I might not charge you for the reuse, but you still have to get my permission.

 Just because it is on the internet doesn't make it free.